Support Page Content

 - Jazz combos are arranged following the placement of the Sac State Jazz Ensembles

 Auditions for Sacramento State Vocal Jazz groups for Fall 2019 are running now through July 15.
 Contact Gaw Vang Williams (info below) to arrange a time.
 Auditions typically consist of the following:

 - Performance of a prepared song, preferably a jazz standard.
 Examples: "Summertime," "Autumn Leaves," "Route 66," and "My Funny Valentine", etc. You can also audition with a pop song.
 Please have the sheet music and/or lead sheet available at your audition.
 If you have questions about this requirement, feel free to email Professor Williams and she will help guide you.
 Improvisation is not required in your audition.

 - Ear training exercises.
 You will hear a melodic line of three or four pitches on the piano, and you will be asked to sing them back.
 You will hear a chord with 3-4 notes and in no particular order will be asked to sing each individual note within that chord.
 You'll be given a starting pitch and asked to sing notes that are certain intervals away (up a 5th, down a minor 3rd, etc.).

 - Range testing.
 You'll be asked to sing major and/or minor triads from starting pitches, and your comfortable and usable voice range will be determined.

-- Quick sight-reading and part learning: You will be given a short, one-page section of a vocal jazz ensemble tune, and you'll be asked to sight-read your part along with a recording of the song.
-Then we will work with you on the part briefly and give you another chance to read the line with the recording.
+- Quick sight-reading and part learning.
+You will be given a short, one-page section of a vocal jazz ensemble tune, and you'll be asked to sight-read your part along with a recording of the song.
+The accompanist will work with you on the part briefly and give you another chance to read the line with the recording.
 Be prepared to stay focused, relaxed, and to demonstrate your flexibility and quick-learning skills, while watching your intonation and blend as well.

 Professor Gaw Vang, Director